-Guaranteed issue rights are your rights to buy certain Medigap policies in certain situations outside of your Medigap Open Enrollment Period.
-In these situations, an insurance company must:
+Guaranteed issue rights or "Medigap protections" are your rights to buy certain Medigap policies in limited situations outside of your Medigap Open Enrollment Period.
+In these situations, an insurance company:

-- Sell you a Medigap policy. - Cover all your pre-existing health conditions. - Not charge you more for a Medigap policy regardless of past or present health problems.
+- Must sell you a Medigap policy. - Must cover all your pre-existing health conditions. - Can't charge you more for a Medigap policy because of past or present health problems.